ProfessionalGriefer/cs50w/README.md

 Index.html: Nice feature with javascript where you type in your name and it gets displayed.
 The form disappears and the background changes it's color.
 The Brown Bear.html: I took prior to CS50 a course at codecademy and pasted the code I wrote under step by step instructions.
 It is very basic HTML.
 School Timetable.html: 3 Tables; Implementation of 2 pictures covering the whole row (They are also links <a>).
 The Piano.html: Implemented a YouTube Video and covered the whole screen with a piano Picture ("Hero Image").
 Short description of my favourite piano pieces.
+I don't own the embedded video.